airdcpp-web/airdcpp-extensions/README.md

 - *python3* - [Python 3.x](https://www.python.org)

 There must always be a corresponding engine configured with the same name in the application in order for the extension to be launched.
 The list of scripting engines is currently hardcoded but will be customizable in future application versions.

+## Unmanaged extensions

+While this document only covers managed extensions (the extension process is owned by the application), AirDC++ also allows any API consumer [to be registered as an extension](https://airdcpp.docs.apiary.io/#reference/extensions/extensions/register-unmanaged-extension).
+The benefit of this is the possibility of adding extension-specific settings that can be configured from the user interface.

+Registering an unmanaged extension can be useful if you are an extension developer and you want to launch the extension by yourself (e.g. within your development environment or terminal).

+JavaScript version of a hybrid wrapper for running an extension in managed/unmanaged mode: [airdcpp-extension-js](https://github.com/airdcpp-web/airdcpp-extension-js/tree/master/src)

 ## Startup parameters